anhtuta/Notes/Interview_english_notes.md

 ## 0. Warm up
 Greeting: Good morning!
 How are you?
 I'm good and glad to meet you, **thank you for inviting me to this interview**

+I've never been in an English interview before, so I've got a little nervous

 Trouble: phần khởi động có thể nói 1 vài khó khăn trước, nhưng sau đó nên kết lại với 1 điều tích cực và ko phàn nàn nhiều
   + Building location
   + scorching/freezing weather
   + raining outside
   + traffic jam

-I've got a little trouble to find the location of this building, and in additional, I've got stuck in some traffic, so it took more time to get here than I expected.
+I've got a little trouble to find the location of this building, and in addition, I've got stuck in some traffic, so it took more time to get here than I expected.
 But luckily, I left home early this morning, so I still managed to arrive on time

 ## 1. Tell me about yourself
-- Name, age, address, how far from year
+- Name, age, address, how far from here
 - University, major
 - First job at Samsung R&D, duties
 - Hobbies (in free time)

 **My name is** Tu, I'm 26 years old and currently I'm living in Hanoi.
 My home is about 12 kilometers from here.
 I've **attended** HUST since 2013 and **my major was** (where I've **majored in**) Electronics and Telecommunication.
-After I graduated from university in 2018, I've got Samsung scholarship and I **have been working** at Samsung R&D center since then.
-My duties include **developing backend servers, reviewing source codes and assiting other team members**.
-In my free time, I usually watch movies, listen to music, reading book, manga or just hang out with some of my friends.
+After I graduated in 2018, I've got Samsung scholarship and I **have been working** at Samsung R&D center since then.
+My duties include **developing backend servers, maintaining projects, reviewing source codes and assiting other team members**.
+In my free time, I usually watch movies, listen to music, read novel and manga or just hang out with some of my friends.

 ### Why did you study Electronics instead of IT?
 Well, to be honest, the first year at university, my grade wasn't high enough for me to get into IT major, so I have to picked Electronics instead!

 ## 2. Hobbies
 I love comic books, but I don't have much free time everyday so currently, I only read One Piece and Conan Detective.
 I haven't read some latest chapters yet, because I'm the type of person who don't want to wait so long for the next chapter or volume **to be released**.
-So I'll wait until lots of chapters come out and read them all.
+So I'll wait until lots of new chapters come out and read them all.

 ### Your favorite manga
 It is **One Piece** of course!
 One Piece is the manga I love the most because it could give me **variety of emotions**: sad, happy, angry, nervous.
 It could make me cry and smile at the same time